cakephp/migrations/README.md

 ## Usage

-This plugins provides the Migrations shell that you can invoke from your application's src folder:
+This plugins provides the Migrations shell that you can invoke from your application's root folder:

 ```bash
 $ bin/cake Migrations.migrations